antonlogvinenko/rust-by-example/README.md

   * No references: owner can read and write
   * Only one `&mut` reference; owner can't read and write and borrow
   * Many `&` references; owner can only read, but not write and borrow
+* Intersection
-* Intersection: applied to intersecting parts of data
+  * Rueles are applied to parts of data
+  * Restrictions sum up for the whole structure
 	* In `(a, b)` `a` can be mutable borrowed while `b` is immutably borrowed
 	* `a` can't be read and written through the owner
 	* `b` can't be written but can be read through the owner
 	* Whole tuple can't be read and written through the owner

 chain of mut, rebinding, scope vs lifetime